yaojiach/red-panda/README.rst

 - Unload a Redshift query result to S3
 - Obtain a Redshift query result as a DataFrame
 - Run queries on Redshift
+- Download S3 file to local
+- Read S3 file in memory as DataFrame

 .. code-block:: python